Make sure to check our new website, https://wisaygradmentoring.wixsite.com/wisayale.

 Historically, only a small fraction of science degrees were awarded to women, but in recent decades women’s overall participation in STEM fields has steadily increased.
 Today, women earn half of all bachelor’s degrees in science.
 The involvement of women and gender minorities in advanced study and careers in STEM fields continues to grow.
-However, women are still underrepresented in many STEM fields and face significant challenges at the highest levels of these professions.
+However, women and gender minorities are still underrepresented in many STEM fields and face significant challenges at the highest levels of these professions.

 WISAY seeks to help overcome these disparities by supporting women at all career levels through our four main goals: